forax/virtual-bean/README.md

   and fully inlined
 - if there are several interceptors for a call, there are called one after the other, and not one on top of the others, so no gigantic stracktraces
-- speaking of stacktraces, all the plumbing is done internally using method handles so it does not appear in stacktraces at all.

 Enough talk, let see some examples.